-- Specific selection criteria benefitting macro-regional strategy's relevance (EUSAIR: thirteen ESI Funds and three IPA-CBC programmes contributed extra points to EUSAIR labelled projects); - Targeted calls (e.g. a specific programme was designed in Romania to support twelve counties in the Danube river basin implementing measures such as energy efficiency, urban mobility and improved water quality); - Participation of key implementers in programme Monitoring Committees; - Inclusion of transnational component (e.g. the Swedish Operational Programme provides the already approved projects with a possibility to apply for an additional cooperation package, so-called Transnational Component.
+- Specific selection criteria benefiting MRS relevance (EUSAIR: 13 ESI Funds and 3 IPA-CBC programmes attributed extra-points to EUSAIR labelled projects.)

+- Targeted calls (e.g., in Romania a specific programme designed to support twelve counties in the Danube river basin supporting measures such as energy efficiency, urban mobility and improved water quality). - Participation of key implementers in programme monitoring committees. - Inclusion of transnational component (e.g., in Sweden the Operational Programme offers already approved projects a possibility to apply for an additional cooperation package, a socalled Transnational Component.
 The Transnational Component is applied for in a separate application.
-The beneficiaries have enough time and opportunity to develop the main project and to find partners in another Baltic Sea Region country working on the same topics to achieve benefit by cooperating); - Alignment of call timelines (e.g. European Maritime Affairs and Fisheries Fund MA and national FLAG networks in the Baltic Sea Region (BSR-EMFF network) have a conceptual agreement on more synchronised calls: Launching calls for proposals covering the same theme during the same time period); - Pooling of resources (more at the Pillar level, e.g. river research and management activities are implemented in a coordinated manner by using various funding sources, such as cross-border and transnational cooperation programmes funding as well as investments in Growth and Employment Austria 2014-2020 Operational Programme funding); - Coordinated parallel calls (e.g. InnovationExpress supporting cluster cooperation in the Baltic Sea Region and second call for cross-border multilateral scientific co-operation in the Danube Region.
+The beneficiaries have had time and opportunity to develop the main project and to find partners in another Baltic Sea Region country working on the same topics and that will achieve a benefit by cooperating.). - Alignment of call timelines (e.g. European Maritime Affairs and Fisheries Fund Managing Authorities and national FLAG-networks in the Baltic Sea Region (BSR-EMFF network) have a conceptual agreement to strive for more synchronised calls: Launching calls for proposals for the same theme during the same time period). - Pooling of resources (rather on Pillar level, e.g., river research and management activities are implemented in a coordinated manner by using various funding sources, such as, crossborder, transnational cooperation programme's as well as investments in Growth and Employment Austria 2014-2020 - Operational Programme funding) - Coordinated parallel calls (e.g., InnovationExpress supporting cluster cooperation in the Baltic Sea Region and second call for cross-border multilateral scientific co-operation in the Danube Region.
 The focus is on a coordinated call requiring cooperation and joint work plan shared between partners.
-However, eligibility and implementation requirements are determined by national/regional Operational Programmes.
-To improve the use of such a cooperation instrument, stronger coordination of Operational Programmes would be advisable, as well as similar eligibility requirements needed.
-Coordinated parallel calls require coordination efforts (promotion and branding of the funding instrument, events like matchmaking, staff resources to coordinate the parallel calls and reply to potential partner questions).1
+However, eligibility and implementation requirements are determined by national/regional OPs.
+To improve the use of such cooperation instrument, a stronger coordinated parallel calls require coordination efforts (promotion and branding of the funding instrument, events like matchmaking, staff resources to coordinate the parallel calls and reply to potential partner questions).4

-The Commission proposal for the regulative framework of the 2021-2027 programming period recognises cooperation between regions and across the borders (to embed cooperation in mainstream programmes) as a horizontal objective.
-As stressed by the representatives of DG REGIO, during the implementation phase programmes may develop and apply:
+The Commission proposal for the regulative framework of the 2021-2027 programming period recognizes cooperation between regions and across the borders (to embed cooperation in mainstream) as a horizontal objective.
+As stressed by the representatives of DG Regio, during the implementation phase, programmes may develop and apply:

-- Specific project selection criteria to facilitate or encourage cooperation projects by beneficiaries or projects supporting the priorities of a macro-regional or sea-basin strategy, functional area or network; - Programmes can earmark (allocate) a budget, i.e. a certain percentage of their funds, for cooperation actions or projects that are considered to be of international importance or impact;
+- Specific project selection criteria to facilitate or encourage cooperation projects by beneficiaries or projects supporting the priorities of a macro-regional or sea-basin strategy, functional area or network; - Programmes can earmark (allocate) a budget, i.e. a certain percentage of their funds, for cooperation actions or projects that are considered to be of international importance or impact; - Funds can be allocated in a well-targeted manner through specific calls for transnational, cross-border or macro-regional or sea-basin related projects; - Projects can be defined ex-ante as being of macro-regional importance, based on the projects/actions prioritised or "labelled" by the actors of the macro-regional/sea-basin strategy.

-1 The last two examples have similar elements.
+1 Last two examples have similar elements.
 Coordinated parallel calls include coordination of the timeline.
-However, the alignment of the call timeline does not mean there is an element of cooperation as a pre-condition.
+However, the alignment of call timeline does not mean there is an element of cooperation as a pre-condition.
 Here, the MAs only agree to launch the calls close to each other to be able to draw the conclusions.
 But it is not required that the partners cooperate.

-Coordinated calls not only have the same timeline, but they require cooperation between involved partners, even if they apply individually.
-The aim is cooperation, joint work.
+Coordinated calls not only have the same timeline, but they require a cooperation between involved partners, even if they apply individually.
+The aim is: cooperation, joint work.